Skip to content

 These agents use sophisticated analysis techniques to extract insights:

-The Prompt Clustering Analysis uses machine learning to categorize thousands of agent prompts, revealing patterns we never noticed (“oh, 40% of our prompts are about error handling”).
+Prompt Clustering Analysis has created 27 analysis discussions using ML to categorize thousands of agent prompts - for example, #6918 clustering agent prompts to identify patterns and optimization opportunities.
+It revealed patterns we never noticed (“oh, 40% of our prompts are about error handling”).

-The Copilot PR NLP Analysis does sentiment analysis and linguistic analysis on PR conversations - it found that PRs with questions in the title get faster review.
+Copilot PR NLP Analysis applies natural language processing to PR conversations, performing sentiment analysis and identifying linguistic patterns across agent interactions.
+It found that PRs with questions in the title get faster review.

 You can add these workflows to your own repository and remix it as follows: